Eleventh Grade Homeschooling Overview

 - Homeschool doesn’t have to be boring!
 There are so many different types, styles, and levels of curricula for homeschooling high school.
 Make sure to explore as many as possible to see which ones line up with your particular student’s learning style and homeschooling goals.

 - Your teen is likely to need a listening ear this year.
 There are so many decisions to make and things for them to think through that sometimes what they want most is a sounding board for all their ponderings about the future.

 - Many juniors take the SAT in the spring, so if you want to line up testing preparation courses or purchase test-prep materials, definitely do that early in the homeschool year.

-11th Grade Homeschool Curriculum
+Eleventh Grade Homeschool Curriculum

 With Time4Learning, 11th grade homeschoolers have access to up to four courses at once.
-A typical choice of courses for 11th grade might include English 3, Algebra 2, Chemistry, and U.S. History.
+A typical choice of courses for 11th grade might include English 3, Algebra 2, Physics, and U.S. History.
 Parents and students can choose to customize their course choices based on skill level, interests, and overall high school plans.
 In addition to the core and elective courses offered by Time4Learning, parents will also want to verify whether other courses such as foreign language, career and technical education, physical education, or other electives will be needed to help their 11th grade homeschooler reach his or her overall high school goals.